Her Angels

 IMG_9133His breath was short and shallow, his eyelids sealed shut over unseeing eyes.
 His large dusky hands lay flat and quiet against the crisp white sheets.
 The dying man was tall, very tall, filling the Hospice center bed from Headboard to foot.
 How tall, came as a surprise.
 I had never seen him horizontal before.
 He was resting, but not restful.
 There was a decided lack of “ease” in his quietness and a sense of physical tension, as when we anticipate some adverse experience.

 I had seen him last a few days prior.
-He was a “new admission” then, a few hours into his inpatient scenario, and this new environment seemed well outside of his comfort zone.
-He sat upright in the bed, his hands folded in his lap surveying the array of small cups of various appropriate liquids.
+He was a “new admission” then, a few hours into his inpatient scenario, and this new environment seemed well outside his comfort zone.
+On that day, he had sat upright in the bed, his hands folded in his lap surveying the array of small cups of various appropriate liquids.
 He spoke some half-hearted thoughts about “getting better to get back home,” but the words seemed to drop from their own weight onto the floor.
-Despite his “fish out of water” demeanor, on that day, he still carried his air of pragmatic self-sufficiency.
+Despite his “fish out of water” demeanor, he still carried his air of pragmatic self-sufficiency.
 We did some Reiki, chatted a bit.
 He said the Reiki helped him feel stronger… for a while.

 Weeks ago, he had shared his loss of confidence in the medical community at large, and one doctor in particular.
 A botched surgery many years ago, the first of many, had permanently damaged his independence.
 He told his story that day with no attempt to evoke sadness or sympathy.
 There is no surprise then, that he would deal with this next turn of events with the same private courage.